RockLikeAmadeus/swe-toolbox/language-reference/go-reference/create-a-cli-utility.md

 }
 ```

 Finally, in the `root.go` file you can implement the functions `init()` and `initConfi()` (the latter is probably only generated if you included Viper when generating the project).
-You use the function's body to set some config settings as well as persistent and local flags.
-You can also call `rootCmd.SetVersionTemplate` here to change the way the version prints, such as printing a short description of the application with the version:
+You use the function's body to set some config settings as well as persistent and local flags. _Defining a flag as a persistent flag makes it available to the command and all subcommands under that command._ You can also call `rootCmd.SetVersionTemplate` here to change the way the version prints, such as printing a short description of the application with the version:

 ```go
     versionTemplate := `{{printf "%s: %s - version %s\n" .Name .Short .Version}}`